138 Famous Warren Buffett Quotes. Money & Investing Explained

 Risk is the metaphor here.
 Do not make risky decisions, use leverage, or trade; often, these are serious mistakes that can wipe out your good work.

-“The key to investing is not assessing how much an industry is going to affect society, or how much it will grow, but rather determining the competitive advantage of any given company and, above all, the durability of that advantage.”
+“The key to investing is not assessing how much an industry will affect society, or how much it will grow, but rather determining the competitive advantage of any given company and, above all, the durability of that advantage.”

 Core business school knowledge here.
 Any business’s goal is to gain and maintain a long-lasting competitive advantage; once you have this, the profits will roll in, and the share price will rise.
-You should look out for companies that have cornered the market.
+It would be best to look out for companies that have cornered the market.

-“Beware the investment activity that produces applause; the great moves are usually greeted by yawns.”
+“Beware the investment activity that produces applause; yawns usually greet the great moves.”

-A witty quote that underlines what Buffett attributes his great wealth to… Time.
-Looking at any 10-year or 20-year period in the history of the stock market shows that stocks were always up.
-Extend this time over 50-years and allow your wealth and gains to compound over this period, and you will generate real wealth.
+This is a witty quote that underlines how Buffett attributes his great wealth to time.
+Looking at any 10-year or 20-year period in the stock market’s history shows that stocks were always up.
+Extend this time over 50 years and allow your wealth and gains to compound over this period, and you will generate real wealth.

 “Buy a business; don’t rent stocks.”

-These quotes reference the approach to long-term / buy and hold investing; you can and will make money in the stock market over any given 20 year period.
-Buying and selling stocks regularly (day trading) is a sure-fire way to failure.
+These quotes reference the approach to long-term/buy-and-hold investing.
+You can and will make money in the stock market over any given 20-year period.
+Buying and selling stocks regularly (day trading) is a surefire way to fail.

 “It is more important to say ‘no’ to an opportunity than to say ‘yes.”